kritika2604/Kickstarter-analysis/README.md

 Had there been not enough data for Plays this analysis would have been difficult to investigate!

 **Results**
-It was evident that the kickstarter campaigns  which were launched during the spring to summer periods of April-May were the most successfull.
+It was evident that the kickstarter campaigns  which were launched during the spring to summer periods, especially May (from the year 2009 to 2017) was the most successfull.

 <img width="415" alt="image" src="https://user-images.githubusercontent.com/94858846/148284638-04ede373-2905-4dbe-9bfe-6c8cc3f09e82.png">